-2025 Call For Proposals
+2026 Call For Proposals

 Education Program Overview

-Session Types and Locations:
+Session Types and Locations

 - The majority of our operator-led education sessions will be part of our Expo + Education program.
 These sessions are 45 minutes and will be hosted in closed session rooms off the Show floor to allow for focused learning experiences.
 Expo + Education sessions may be presentations led by 1-4 speakers, panel discussions with up to 4 speakers, or other session formats approved by the Show’s Programming Team.

 - Adult beverage demos and sessions will be 30-45 minutes and hosted on The Beverage Room Stage, located directly on the tradeshow floor.
-Some adult beverage sessions may be included in the Expo + Education program.

 Who Can Submit a Proposal?